-There are many benefits to using a mortgage broker to obtain a mortgage or loan.
+There are many benefits to working with a mortgage broker to obtain a mortgage or loan.
 Perhaps your offer on a home was accepted, or your mortgage has come up for renewal and you can refinance for a better rate.
 Maybe you would like some extra funds for a home renovation.
 Your next step is finding the right financing for your unique situation.
-You have three options, a traditional financial institution or bank, a mortgage broker, and a private lender.
+You have three options, a traditional financial institution or bank, a broker, or a private lender.
 If the bank offers you a mortgage or loan, you are most likely in great credit standing.
 This is because the bank does not offer funds to high-risk customers.
 But regardless of whether your credit is less than perfect, you should still shop around for a mortgage or loan.
-Here are 7 reasons why you should use a mortgage broker.
+Regardless of mortgage broker fees, here are 7 reasons why you should use a broker.

 6 Reasons to Use a Mortgage Broker

 - Mortgage Brokers find terms that fit your unique needs.
 An example is whether you can pre-pay or pay off prior to your term ending.
 Your options should fit your circumstances and a mortgage broker takes these situations into consideration when finding you the perfect mortgage or loan.

 - Brokers work for their clients, helping you find the best mortgage option.
 They provide a neutral platform and pick lenders that fit your financial situation.
 Bank representatives work for the bank, therefore don’t have your best interests in mind.

 - Mortgage brokers can access lenders that deal exclusively with mortgage brokers, like a private lender or monoline lender.
 You lose these opportunities by working with traditional financial institutions.